deepak-dk18/Placement-record-project/README.md

 System Overview:

       The current system faces challenges in managing student's placement records efficiently.
-      This results in inconvenience due to unorganized data.
-      To streamline this process, a centralized forum is needed for students to upload their internship.
-      And job offer letters, ensuring easy access and management of placement records.
+This results in inconvenience due to unorganized data.To streamline this process, a centralized forum is needed for students to upload their internship and job offer letters, ensuring easy access and management of placement records.

       ● Inconsistent Record-Keeping: